English Online Dictionary. What means serum? What does serum mean?

 serum (countable and uncountable, plural serums or sera)

-- Blood serum from the tissues of immunized animals, containing antibodies and used to transfer immunity to another individual.
+- Blood serum used as a blood product, in the practice of medicine: blood serum from the tissues of immunized animals (human or nonhuman), containing antibodies and used to transfer immunity to another individual (human or nonhuman).

 - A watery liquid from animal tissue, especially one that moistens the surface of serous membranes or that is exuded by such membranes when they become inflamed, such as in edema or a blister.

-- The watery portion of certain animal fluids like blood, milk, etc; whey.
+- The watery portion of certain other animal fluids, such as milk; whey.

 - (skincare) A skincare product of varying consistencies with a high concentration of one or more active ingredients, for a targeted purpose, such as preventing acne, repairing sun damage, or moisturizing.